GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 A full [taxonomy of topics with IDs](https://github.com/patcg-individual-drafts/topics/blob/main/taxonomy_v1.md) is available on GitHub.

-#### Providing feedback or input on the classifier model
+### Providing feedback or input on the classifier model

 There are [several channels](/docs/privacy-sandbox/feedback/) for providing feedback on the Topics proposal.
 For feedback on the classifier model, we recommend [submitting a GitHub issue](https://github.com/patcg-individual-drafts/topics/issues) or replying to an existing issue.
 For example:

 - [What topics taxonomy should be used long term?](https://github.com/patcg-individual-drafts/topics/issues/3)
 - [What if a site disagrees to the topics assigned?](https://github.com/patcg-individual-drafts/topics/issues/3)

-#### How the user's top five topics are selected
+### How the user's top five topics are selected

 The API returns one topic for each epoch, up to a maximum of three.
 If three are returned, this includes topics for the current epoch and the previous two.

 1. At the end of each epoch, the browser compiles a list of pages that meet the following criteria:
     - The page was visited by the user during the epoch.
-    - The page includes code that calls document.browsingTopics()
+    - The page includes code that calls `document.browsingTopics()`
     - The API was enabled (for example, not blocked by the user or via a [response header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Feature-Policy)).
 2. The browser, on the user's device, uses the classifier model provided by the Topics API to map the hostname for each page to a list of topics.
 3. The browser accumulates the list of topics.
 4. The browser generates a list of the top five topics by frequency.

 The `document.browsingTopics()` method then returns a random topic from the top five for each epoch, with a 5% chance that any of these may be randomly chosen from the full taxonomy of topics.
 In Chrome, users would also be able to remove individual topics, or clear their browsing history to reduce the number of topics returned by the API.
-Users may also opt-out of the API; [user opt out](#opt-out).
+Users may also [opt out](#opt-out) of the API.

 View information about topics observed during the current epoch from the `chrome://topics-internals` page.

-#### How the API decides which callers see which topics
+### How the API decides which callers see which topics

 API callers only receive topics they've recently observed, and the topics for a user are refreshed once each epoch.
 That means the API provides a rolling window in which a given caller may receive certain topics.
-The table below outlines an example (though unrealistically small) of a hypothetical browsing history for a user during a single epoch, showing topics associated with the sites they've visited, and the API callers present on each site (the entities that call document.browsingTopics() in JavaScript code included on the site).
+The table below outlines an example (though unrealistically small) of a hypothetical browsing history for a user during a single epoch, showing topics associated with the sites they've visited, and the API callers present on each site (the entities that call `document.browsingTopics()` in JavaScript code included on the site).

 <table>
   <thead>